bilgisen/gatsby-starter-netlify-cms/src/pages/index.md

 subheading: Atmungsaktiv, stilvoll, Baumwolle für Frauen, Männer und Kinder
 mainpitch:
   title: Neden
-  description: "Kaldi is the coffee store for everyone who believes that great
+  description: Kaldi is the coffee store for everyone who believes that great
     coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities. "
+We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities. <https://cafebleu.eu>
 description: <a href="https://cafebleu.eu">Neden</a>
 intro:
   blurbs: